swccgpc/swccg-card-json/README.md

 ## Who Uses This?
-This database is currently used by Scomp Link Access (https://scomp.starwarsccg.org/)
+This database is currently used by Scomp Link Access (https://scomp.starwarsccg.org/) Also used by the Comlink Android app (https://play.google.com/store/apps/details?id=com.hatfat.swccg)

 If you use this for your personal projects, please let us know so we can link ot your project!